maoberlehner/markus-oberlehner-net/content/blog/goodbye-webpack-building-vue-applications-without-webpack.md

 date = "2018-05-13T07:39:00+02:00"
 title = "Goodbye webpack: Building Vue.js Applications Without webpack" description = "Learn how to set up a Vue.js project without webpack or any other complicated build tools, including features like code splitting and automatically refreshing the browser during development." intro = "First of all, let me say this: webpack is great!
 Developing JavaScript applications would look quite different if it wasn't for webpack.
-Having said that, oftentimes it feels pretty foreign to me, having to set up a quite complicated build process to build a rather simple JavaScript app..." draft = false categories = ["Development"] tags = ["JavaScript", "Vue", "code splitting"]
+Having said that, oftentimes, it feels pretty foreign to me, having to set up a quite complicated build process to build a rather simple JavaScript app..." draft = false categories = ["Development"] tags = ["JavaScript", "Vue", "code splitting"]
 +++

 First of all, let me say this: webpack is great!
 Developing JavaScript applications would look quite different if it wasn't for webpack.
-Having said that, oftentimes it feels pretty foreign to me, having to set up a quite complicated build process to build a rather simple JavaScript app.
+Having said that, oftentimes, it feels pretty foreign to me, having to set up a quite complicated build process to build a rather simple JavaScript app.

 In the good old times, *in which I had an onion tied to my belt which was the style at the time*, creating a JavaScript application was straightforward: create a `.html` file, add a `<script>` tag, write some JavaScript and open the file in the browser.